xucong-zhang/ETH-XGaze/README.md

 We plan to make evaluations on the test set possible as soon as possible via a web service with a public leaderboard.
 In this way, we strive to make evaluations on our test set consistent and reliable, and encourage competition in the field of video-based gaze estimation.

 **Q: What is the data normalization?**<br/>
-As we wrote in our paper, data normalization is a method to crop the face/eye image without the rotation around the roll axis.
+As we wrote in our paper, data normalization is a method to crop the face/eye image without head rotation around the roll axis.
 Please refer to the following paper for details: [Revisiting Data Normalization for Appearance-Based Gaze Estimation](https://www.perceptualui.org/publications/zhang18_etra.pdf)

-**Q: Why you convert 3D gaze direction (vector) to 2D gaze direction (pitch and yaw)?
+**Q: Why convert 3D gaze direction (vector) to 2D gaze direction (pitch and yaw)?
 How to convert between 3D and 2D gaze directions?**<br/>
 Essentially to say, 2D pitch and yaw is enough to describe the gaze direction in the head coordinate system, and using 2D instead of 3D could make the model training easier.
 There are code examples on how to convert between them in the "utils.py" file as `pitchyaw_to_vector` and `vector_to_pitchyaw`.